joshHug/LeidenITP/assignments/assignment4.md

 ## Template

 The template for this assignment consists of 3 files: `merge_sort.py`, `person.py`, and `load_names.py`.
 It is mandatory to use these files and also it is highly recommended.
-In the files, you can also find more information what to do where.
+In the files, you can also find more information on what to do where.
 You are allowed to add more functions.
+You are not allowed to change the code that is provided.
+So, you can not change the `init` of the `Person` class.
+Also, you need to use both functions for merge sort.
+Also, you need to use the create_persons_list for the tests.

-It is generally good practise to not uses attributes of a class outside the class.
-In later courses you get more details on why.
-For example, the following code is bad practise:
+It is generally good practice to not use attributes of a class outside the class.
+In later courses, you get more details on why.
+For example, the following code is bad practice:

 ```python
 person1 = Person("John", 30, 180, 80)
 person1._age  # You should not do this.
 ```

-To additionally signal to programmers that you should not use an attribute outside a class you can add one or two underscores if front of the variable name. examples can be found in the `Person` class.
+To additionally signal to programmers that you should not use an attribute outside a class you can add one or two underscores in front of the variable name. examples can be found in the `Person` class.
 If you want to use, for example, `person1._age` you should make a method in the `Person` class that returns `self._age`.
 In this assignment, it is not allowed to use any attributes of a `Person` object outside the class `Person` itself.

 ### Merge Sort

 In `merge_sort.py`, your task involves implementing the recursive merge sort.
-Before, you start sorting a list with `Person` objects check if you merge sort works on a list of integers.
-If your code works for sorting a list of integers and you made the `Person` class sortable than it should also work on a list of `Person` object without any adjustments to your merge sort algorithm.
+Before you start sorting a list with `Person` objects check if you merge sort works on a list of integers.
+If your code works for sorting a list of integers and you made the `Person` class sortable then it should also work on a list of `Person` objects without any adjustments to your merge sort algorithm.

 In addition to implementing the merge sort algorithm, you'll create a small script to sort a list containing `Person` objects in various ways:
 - Sorting without default arguments, meaning the list will be ordered from the shortest person to the tallest person, representing their default order.
 - Sorting in reverse by utilizing the default argument `reverse`.
-- Employing the default argument `key` to enable sorting `Person` objects any way you like, but at least according to various options which are mentioned in the grading criteria.
+- Employing the default argument `key` to enable sorting `Person` objects any way you like, but at least according to various options that are mentioned in the grading criteria.
 - Creating a combination of `reverse` and `key` default arguments for sorting.

 The script should print the list at least sorted in all possible ways listed in the grading specification.
 Make sure when you print the list, sorted in a certain way, that it is clear which way it is sorted.
 For example, you first print: `Below you can find the list sorted on weight:` and then you print the list sorted on weight.
 This script can either be added in `merge_sort.py` below all classes and functions or you can use a `main` function and add `if __name__ == "__main__": main()` at the bottom of the file.